robwatsongtr/music-pdf-to-speech/README.md

 ## Installation:

---Make sure Python 3.11x is installed.
+Make sure Python 3.11x is installed.
 If not, install it.

 % brew install python@3.11

--Make sure Java is installed:
+Make sure Java is installed:

 % java -version

--If not, you can install it with:
+If not, you can install it with:

 % brew install temurin

--Clone repo and cd into repo.
+Clone repo and cd into repo.

--Create a Python 3.11 virtual environment in the project directory:
+Create a Python 3.11 virtual environment in the project directory:

 % python3.11 -m venv your-venv-name

--Activate environment:
+Activate environment:

 % source venv/bin/activate  or Windows:  venv\Scripts\activate